 Conclusions: The results suggest master’s students do not have greater critical-thinking skills than professional bachelor’s students before engaging in athletic training education.
 Therefore, as the professional degree of athletic training transitions to the graduate level, athletic training educators may need to investigate and use pedagogical practices that will graduate critically thinking athletic trainers.

 Consistent with the Budapest open access initiative (BOAI), all articles are free for users to access, read, download, and print.
 Information can be used providing that the source is appropriately acknowledged and/or referenced.
 An institution may post an author's manuscript in a digital repository.
 Any other posting on servers or replication of any content can be done only after obtaining permission from the NATA's publication office.

 Bates, Dana K., "Critical-Thinking Skills of First-Year Athletic Training Students Enrolled in Professional Programs" (2017).
-Faculty Publications - Department of Health and Human Performance.
+Faculty Publications - Department of Kinesiology.
 1.